collinlewin/WoW_Rewards_Project/README.md

   2. **Running Monte Carlo Simulations:**
      - The simulation process above (section i) is repeated 100,000 times for 4 values of λ (corresponding to an average of 1, 2, 3, 4 orders per day).
 This results in a comprehensive distribution of total tokens for each λ value.

-    Let's say the average participating player, meaning $λ = 2-3$ orders per day on average, should earn a toy in a week time.
+    Let's say the average participating player, meaning $λ = 2-3$ orders per day on average, should earn a toy in a week's time.
 It seems fair to price a piece of the cosmetic set at roughly the same price in time as a toy.
 We simulate a week of token accrual using the Monte Carlo simulations:
     <p align="center">
       <img src="https://github.com/collinlewin/WoW_Rewards_Project/assets/28280691/8306e539-0ce8-418f-944b-c5c33103e7dc" width="60%" height="60%">
     </p>

     Based on the previous pricing criteria, the price of a toy and average cosmetic set piece should be somewhere in the overlap of the $λ=2, λ=3$ distributions.
-I will specifically use the 75th percentile of the $λ=2$ distribution, meaning that 25% of players who complete 2 crafting orders per day on average will be able to afford the toy/cosmetic piece after a week.
+I will specifically use the 75th percentile of the $λ=2$ distribution, meaning that 25% of players who complete 2 crafting orders per day on average will be able to afford the toy or cosmetic piece after a week.
 This prices the item at 220 Artisan Tokens, which is equivalent to the 20th percentile of the $λ=3$ distribution (80% of these players can afford the item).

-    I repeated this procedure, simulating two weeks of token earnings, a time span fair for affording the pet again.
+    I repeated this procedure, simulating two weeks of token earnings, a fair time span for affording the pet again.
 I again price the item at the 75th percentile of the $λ=2$ distribution.
 I decided on a month to afford the mount for those working a bit harder, so instead using the 50th percentile (i.e. the median) of the $λ=3$ distribution.
 In this case, >99% of those maxing their crafting order tokens limit ($λ=4$) every day for a month could afford the mount.
 This resulted in the following prices and distributions for 30 days of token accrual:

 <h3 align="center"></h3>